 Children aren’t immune to psychological distress.
 10% to 20% of adolescents and children worldwide do experience some form of mental illness, and if this is untreated, it can hinder their development, education, and potential to have a fulfilling life.
-There are organisations and institutions, such as Endeavour Wellness, who have experienced professionals who can offer you and your child appropriate psychological help.
+There are organisations and institutions, that have experienced professionals who can offer you and your child appropriate psychological help.
 Make sure you do research in your local area and find a professional that you trust.
 It’s important to find someone your child “connects” with.

 This signs to note that child counselling could be an option for your family

 Check on your children from time to time to see if they’re exhibiting signs that they might need professional assistance.
 Please make sure you do your own research into this, and always talk to a medical professional.

 Persistent feelings of hopelessness, sadness, or anxiety

 Your child might need assistance if they are constantly worrying, overreacting, or getting angry.
 Observe if your child has become very concerned about something – are they very anxious about themselves?

 Losing interest in activities they liked before

 A lot of children tend to express themselves through hobbies and talents, but when they lose interest in the things that usually excite them.
 It can be an alarming sign that they have mental health issues or that they are going through something that they can’t express.